-Fire protection in the US has always been a mixed bag, because there are very few universal guidelines.
-Fire departments are usually municipal, rather than state or federal, and organization is different from one town to another.
-Across the US, fire departments may be strictly volunteer or professionalized; administrative positions like fire chief, fire inspector, and fire marshall might be elected offices, appointed by the mayor or town board, or hired.
-Finding a professional job as a firefighter or administrator is complicated, and for cities, finding qualified firefighters and fire services leaders can be challenging.
+Fire protection in the US has always been a mixed bag because there are very few universal guidelines.
+Fire departments are usually municipal, rather than state or federal.
+But, organization is different from one town to another.
+Across the US, fire departments may be volunteer or professional.
+Administrative positions like fire chief, fire inspector, and fire marshall may be elected offices.
+Sometimes they are appointed or hired.
+Finding a professional job as a firefighter or administrator is complicated.
+On the other hand, finding qualified firefighters and fire services leaders is challenging.

 With all of these variations, education for firefighters runs the gamut.
 Firefighters may have associate’s degrees or diplomas from community colleges, or just a training course organized by the fire department.
-In recent years, though, firefighting is becoming much more professionalized, and larger cities and regions are beginning to expect firefighters and administrators to have at least a bachelor’s degree.
-Fire science degrees programs are becoming a standard all over the US, and students interested in a career in fire protection services would be smart to start there.
+In recent years, though, firefighting is becoming much more professionalized.
+Larger cities and regions are beginning to expect firefighters and administrators to have at least a bachelor’s degree.
+Fire science degrees programs are becoming a standard all over the US.
+Students interested in a career in fire protection services would be smart to start there.

 Methodology: How We Ranked the Best Fire Science Degree Programs

 To rank the top traditional, on-campus Fire Science colleges in America, Bachelor’s Degree Center editors began by seeking out accredited programs in fire science, fire service administration, and related fields.
 Next, we ranked schools according to five main factors:

 - Employment Rate

 - Tuition Cost

 Data comes from College Scorecard, IPEDS, and Niche.